tac786/CS283/0-Warmup/answers.md

-# Answers to Warmup Questions
+l# Answers to Warmup Questions

 1. **Select with an X the platform you will be using for your course deliverables:**
    - [x] drexel's tux cluster